Vivekrai500/vivek-demo/README.md

 # for commit means the record of commit history use this keyword git commit -m "some message"

 # push command is used to push them to github origin use this keyword "git push origin main"

+If you want to make a folder and then you have to push that folder on github for that add and commit is done then write one more code before writing push code the code is "git remote add origin <link>"